onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 This isn't absolutely necessary as successive steps would fail on this condition, but helps provide enhanced error messages in the event of insufficient funds.

+You can run the above block in a transaction here which will move 1 FLOW from your account's Cadence FLOW balance to your account's EVM balance, depositing it directly to your pre-configured COA: [`fund_coa.cdc`]

+After running the linked transaction, you can check your COA's FLOW balance with the script below, just enter your COA's EVM address (which you can get from the previous script).
+The resulting balance should be 1.0 (unless you've funded your COA prior to this walkthrough).

+<iframe sandbox className="flow-runner-iframe" src="https://run.dnz.dev/snippet/864eefbf961b4d03?colormode=dark&output=horizontal&outputSize=400" width="100%" height="400px"></iframe>

 ### Setting our EVM Contract Targets